 A number of short bios that may be useful for different situations:

 2. Dr. Peter L. Ward worked 27 years as a geophysicist and program leader for the United States Geological Survey.
-After retiring, he has been able to put his full-time effort, for ten years, into trying to understand what really causes global warming.
+After retiring, he has been able to put his full-time effort, for fourteen years, into trying to understand what really causes global warming.

 3. Dr. Peter L. Ward is a specialist in volcanoes and climate who worked 27 years with the United States Geological Survey.
 He shows that climate, throughout the history of Earth can be explained by explosive volcanic eruptions causing cooling and effusive, basaltic eruptions causing warming.